-'''

 Namespace Identifier:

 "lex" requested according to [RFC8141].

 Version:

-1.0

 Date:

-2018-06-06

 Registrant:

-Institute of Legal Information Theory and Techniques (ITTIG)
+'''

-Italian National Research Council (CNR)
+National Research Council of Italy (CNR)

 Via de' Barucci, 20

 50127 Florence

 Italy

+'''

 e-mail: lex@ittig.cnr.it

 phone: +39 055 43995

 contact: Enrico Francesconi

-e-mail: enrico.francesconi@ittig.cnr.it
+e-mail: enrico.francesconi@cnr.it

 Purpose:

-The purpose of the "lex" namespace is to assign an unequivocal

-identifier, in standard format, to documents that are sources
+The purpose of the "lex" namespace is to assign an unequivocal identifier, in standard format, to documents that are sources of law.

-of law.

-'''

-In the last few years a number of institutional initiatives

-have arisen in the field of legal document management.
-They were aimed at introducing standards for sources of law description and identification using XML and URI techniques, respectively (for more details see Section 1.3) LEX identifier is conceived to be general enough, so to provide guidance at the core of the standard and sufficient flexibility to cover a wide variety of needs for identifying all the legal documents of different nature, namely legislative, case-law and administrative acts.
+These specifications for an an unequivocal identifier of legal documents follows a number of initiatives in the field of legal document management.
+They were aimed at introducing standards for sources of law identification and mark-up using URI and XML techniques, respectively (for more details see Section 1.3) LEX identifier is conceived to be general enough, so to provide guidance at the core of the standard and sufficient flexibility to cover a wide variety of needs for identifying all the legal documents of different nature, namely legislative, case-law and administrative acts.
 Moreover, it can be effectively used within a federative environment where different publishers (public and private) can provide their own items of an act (that is there is more than one manifestation of the same act).

-The LEX identifier is conceived to be: globally unique, transparent, bidirectional, persistent, location-independent, and language-neutral.
+The LEX identifier is conceived to be: globally unique, transparent, reversible, persistent, location-independent, and language-neutral.
 It is organized into parts.
 The first part uses a predetermined standard to specify the country (or more generally the jurisdiction) of origin for the legal document being identified; the remainder is intended for local use in identifying documents issued in that country or jurisdiction.
-This second part depends only on sources of law identification system operating in that nation.
+This second part depends only on the system of sources of law identification operating in that nation and it is mainly composed by formalized information related to the enacting authority, the type of measure, the details and possibly the annex.
 For more details on the nature of the LEX characteristics and the general internal organization, see Section 1.4.

-The LEX name is linked to the document through specific meta-information, internally (with a tag) or externally (with a attribute) (for details on this see Section 1.5)
+The LEX name is linked to the document through specific metainformation, internally (with a tag) or externally (with a attribute) (for details on this see Section 1.5)

-LEX names will be used on a large scale in references either in (X)HTML document or, more generally, in XML documents format compliant with the relative DTD/XMLSchema (see Section 1.6 for more information).
+LEX names can be used in references either in (X)HTML document or, more generally, in XML documents format (compliant with the DTD/XMLSchema defined in the related country) (see Section 1.6 for more information).